How to add managers and define their access to the TinyMDM console?

 c.
 Import managers

 If you have requested to send an email to the managers, they will receive an email so that they can create their password and connect to TinyMDM with their email and password.
-If you want managers to log in with their Google account, please follow step a.
+If you want managers to log in with their Google account, please follow step b.

 2. Add groups of managers